tgross/blog.0x74696d.com/_posts/2013-05-19-django-db-antipatterns.md

 It's pretty obvious why Django works this way.
 There's nothing magical about attribute access in the templates vs. in view code.
 But it reveals a leaky abstraction, and it violates the principle of separation of concerns -- a rich source for defects unless you know what to look for.

-><aside>I'm giving a [lightning talk](http://0x74696d.com/slides/django-db-antipatterns.html) based on this post at PhillyPUG's meetup on May 21, 2013.</aside>
+><aside>I'm giving a lightning talk based on this post at PhillyPUG's meetup on May 21, 2013.
+My slides can be found at http://0x74696d.com/slides/django-db-antipatterns.html</aside>